solana-foundation/developer-content/content/guides/dapps/cash-app.md

 by the program.
 However, since lamports can not be created or destroyed when changing account balances, any decrement performed needs to be balanced with an equal increment somewhere else, otherwise you will get an error.
-In the above `withdraw_funds` instruction, the program is transfering the exact same amount of lamports from the cash account into the users wallet.
+In the above `withdraw_funds` instruction, the program is transferring the exact same amount of lamports from the cash account into the users wallet.

 Since we are directly manipulating the lamports in an account, we want to ensure